janakkhimsuriya/Rx3RemoreNetworking/README.md

 AndroidNetworking.initialize(getApplicationContext(), okHttpClient);
 ```

-Using the Fast Android Networking with Jackson Parser
+Using the Rx3RemoreNetworking with Jackson Parser
 ```java
 // Set the JacksonParserFactory like below AndroidNetworking.setParserFactory(new JacksonParserFactory());